itsananderson/node-mocha-supertest/node-mocha-supertest.md

 ---

-Anonymous function that tracks whether it's been called
+Spy on an anonymous function

 ```javascript
 var callback = sinon.spy();